surkannan/mock-api-server/USERGUIDE.md

 The application is divided into three main panels:

 1.  **Configured Mocks (Left):** This panel lists all the mock endpoints you've created.
-You can add, edit, or delete mocks from here.
+You can add, edit, delete, import, and export mocks from here.
 2.  **API Simulator (Middle):** This is your testing ground.
 Construct and send HTTP requests to see how they match against your configured mocks and what response is returned.
 3.  **Request Log (Right):** A real-time log of all requests sent from the API Simulator.
 It shows which mock was matched (if any) and the resulting status code.